 Next, since

 we have

 This yields the desired estimate

-\end{proof} In \cite{CY}, Cheng-Yau proved that the first eigenvaule of Laplace operator $\De$ is zero on a complete Ricci-flat manifold.
-Hence one can easy to see the $G_{2}$- or $Spin(7)$-structure could not be $d$(bounded) since the Proposition \ref{P10} states that the first eigenvaule is non-zero if the structure from is $d$(bounded). \begin{proposition} If $\phi$ (or $\Om$) is the $G_{2}$- (or $Spin(7)$-) structure from over a complete, non-compact $G_{2}$- (or $Spin(7)$-) manifold, then $\phi$ (or $\Om$) could be not $d$(bounded) \end{proposition}
+We complete this proof. \end{proof} In \cite{CY}, Cheng and Yau proved that the first eigenvaule of Laplace operator $\De$ is zero on a complete Ricci-flat manifold.
+Hence one can easily see the $G_{2}$- or $Spin(7)$-structure could not be $d$(bounded) since the Proposition \ref{P10} states that the first eigenvaule is nonzero if the structure form is $d$(bounded). \begin{proposition} If $\phi$ (or $\Om$) is the $G_{2}$- (or $Spin(7)$-) structure from over a complete, non-compact $G_{2}$- (or $Spin(7)$-) manifold, then $\phi$ (or $\Om$) could be not $d$(bounded). \end{proposition}